wellyshen/react-cool-form/docs/validation-guide.md

 };
 ```

-Looking for the example of Joi?
-[Right here](https://codesandbox.io/s/rcf-joi-yjbus).
+👀 Looking for the example of Joi?
+Right [here](https://codesandbox.io/s/rcf-joi-yjbus).

 ## Field-level Validation